 Electricity can be generated in several ways such as natural gas, coal, and solar.
-In Brazil, the key source for power is hydroelectric, with over 70% of its electricity generated by hydroelectric dams (Johnson & Jelmayer, 2015).
+In Brazil, the key source of power is hydroelectric, with over 70% of its electricity generated by hydroelectric dams (Johnson & Jelmayer, 2015).
 As the drought continues to strain water supplies, the power grid will also be strained resulting in potential blackouts and/or rationing.
 While many manufacturers have backup power, some downstream service providers may not.

 Risk Mitigation Strategy:

 All production sites that have subsidiaries, suppliers, and sub-tier suppliers in Brazil should review their suppliers’ Business Continuity Plans for information on their backup power capabilities.
 Keep in mind that while a business may have back-up power, other parts of the supply chain may not have backup power, such as third-party logistic hubs.